 After completing work on the Palace, the Ottoman sultans gave Hereke carpets as gifts to selected visiting royalties, noblemen and statesmen.
 It was not until 1890 that some traders in Istanbul were allowed to sell some of the pieces made at Hereke.
 With the end of the Ottoman Empire the production of Hereke carpets was restricted until the middle of the 20th century when some master-weavers in Hereke once more produce the carpets in continuation of the tradition of the Ottoman Palace carpets.
 The precision of their double knots which allows the clear display of patterns, together with the color combinations and harmonious patterns have made them highly collectible.

-As of 1920, Hereke was home to a carpet making school which was run by the State.
 Hereke carpets made today typically are very large, made with wool on cotton, camel hair on cotton, silk on cotton, and to a limited amount, silk on silk knotted in small sizes.
-Wool carpets typically are very large and patterns as well as colors are not harmonious and subtle like vintage ones.
-Antique and vintage silk-on-silk hand-woven ones of large size, made with the traditional patterns and subtle colors of the Ottoman sultan, Abdulmecid 1, are very rare.
+Wool carpets typically are very large and patterns as well as colors are not harmonious and subtle like antique ones.
+Antique silk-on-silk hand-woven ones of large size, made with the traditional patterns and subtle colors of the Ottoman sultan, Abdulmecid 1, are very rare.